What Owners Must Send Before the Annual Report in Estonia

 When should the owner get involved?

-When the question changes tax, cash, reporting, or responsibility.
-Routine postings can be delegated; unclear business decisions cannot.
+When the issue affects tax, cash, reporting, or responsibility.
+Routine postings can be delegated, but unclear business decisions cannot.

 Is this only relevant for larger companies?

-No. Small companies feel weak routines faster because one missing explanation can block the whole month-end process.
+No. Smaller companies feel weak routines faster because one missing explanation can block the whole close.
+Related topic: profit allocation decision.

 What should be written down first?